-24. For purposes of settling any and all civil and administrative disputes arising out of, related to, or connected with Enforcement's investigation, Deutsche Bank agrees with
+24. For purposes of settling any and all civil and administrative disputes arising out of, related to, or connected with Enforcement's investigation, Deutsche Bank agrees with the facts as stipulated in Section II of this Agreement but neither admits nor denies the violations described in Section III of this Agreement.
+Deutsche Bank agrees to take the following actions.

-&lt;sup>4 18 C.F.R. § 1c.2(a)(3) (2012).
+4 18 C.F.R. § 1c.2(a)(3) (2012).